frappe/erpnext_documentation/user/manual/en/buying/supplier-scorecard.md

 1. **Buying > Supplier Scorecard > Supplier Scorecard > New**
 2. Enter supplier name.
-3. Select the evaluating criteria.
+3. Select the evaluating period whether weekly, monthly, or yearly.
-4. Save.
+4. Setup the scoring function (details in next section).
 5. A supplier scorecard is created for each supplier individually.
 Only one supplier scorecard can be created for each supplier.
 <img class="screenshot" alt="Purchase Order" src="{{docs_base_url}}/assets/img/buying/supplier-scorecard.png">